 • Waycross.
 The Waycross Street & Suburban Railway connected the Union Station with northwestern neighborhoods and Winona Park.

-Note: A 2012 publication by New South Associates provides a wealth of information on Georgia's streetcar lines.
-Historic Streetcar Systems in Georgia, by the firm's Mary Beth Reed, Patrick Sullivan, W. Matthew Tankersley, Sara Gale, and Mary Hammock, is online at the Georgia DOT website here.
-(Large file, approx. 33 MB).
+A 2012 publication by New South Associates provides a wealth of information on Georgia's streetcar lines.
+Historic Streetcar Systems in Georgia, by the firm's Mary Beth Reed, Patrick Sullivan, W. Matthew Tankersley, Sara Gale, and Mary Hammock, is online at the Georgia DOT website as a PDF file here.
+(Note: Large file, approx. 33 MB).